 A sincere Mahalo to all those who volunteered and donated during the statewide Aloha For Philippines relief effort to support disaster victims of Typhoon Haiyan.
 Donors made their contributions to either the Hawaii-based Filipino Community Center (FilCom Center) or the Hawaii State Chapter of the American Red Cross (Hawaii Red Cross).
 Below is an update of how much the FilCom Center and the Hawaii Red Cross raised from residents and organizations across Hawaii, and how they are using those donations to help survivors.

-Through collections from banks across Hawaii as well as donations from local companies, organizations, institutions and individuals, the FilCom Center collected more than $500,000 towards relief efforts.
+Through collections from banks across Hawaii as well as donations from local companies, organizations, institutions and individuals, the FilCom Center collected $625,000 towards relief efforts.
 The Aloha For Philippines Mahalo Concert, held at the historic Hawaii Theatre, raised an additional $125,000.
 Please refer to the Mahalo Concert Program where we gave special thanks to our corporate sponsors, concert patrons, banking partners, artists and entertainers.